Downtown Durham Walking Tour

 Stroll to CCB Plaza to pose with an icon of the city — Major The Bull, a 10-foot tall bronze sculpture, time capsule, and symbol of Durham since the 1800s.
-Then pop into the nearby Jack Tar and the Colonel’s Daughter and order up a spread of desserts to share, like the five spice angel food cake, fried-to-order Cruller donuts, and a classic sundae with chocolate sauce, peanuts, and whipped cream.
+Then pop into The Parlour and order up a scoop of seasonally flavored ice cream or a cone of soft serve.
 Savor your sweets at an outdoor table overlooking the plaza, where you’re likely to enjoy the sounds of live music and people-watching.
 (Check out 13 Durham Essential Restaurants According to Bon Appetit, many of which are within eye shot of City Center).

 From this vantage point, you can see three boutique hotels located on the block that each also offer amenities to guests and the public, like a 24/7 modern art museum, a rooftop pool deck, or rooftop bar and restaurant space overlooking the skyline.

 Get some retail therapy at Brightleaf Square.

 You won’t find any major chain retailers at Historic Brightleaf Square and we think that’s a good thing.
 Just .8 miles away, you can pick up an item that’s distinctly Durham at locally-owned shops like Indio, where you’ll find a curated selection of beautiful gifts and textiles, or a collection of delicacies at shops like Details and AR Workshop, among others.